bsearchinger/ADNI/README.md

 Additionally, image data must be downloaded and put into the appropriate place within `CNN`.
 Note that the image files must be `Nifti` (.nii) formatted.
 This is not necessarily the default file format within ADNI, however all image files can be downloaded as `Nifti` from the ADNI website.
 MRI image files go into the `MRI_holdout` and `MRI_training` files within the `MRI_Data` directory, and the corresponding csv file descriptions go into the `MRI_csv` directory.
 The same structure holds for PET scans.
 Only the holdout files are required for code replication, as trained models exist in the `trained_cn_ad_mri` and `trained_cn_ad_pet_2` directories.

+The holdout set used for final evaluation consists of data from 36 individuals.
+Their individual ADNI subject IDs can be obtained by utilizing the Advanced Search (beta) functionality in the Search tab at https://www.loni.usc.edu/.

+1. Search for pre-processed "MPR; GradWarp; B1 Correction; N3; Scaled" MRI images for CN, AD, SCM, EMCI, and LMCI participants with of the ADNI study.
+2. Download the 2,595 results as a `.csv`.
+3. Search for pre-processed "AV1451 Coreg, Avg, Std Img and Vox Siz, Uniform Resolution" PET images for CN, AD, SCM, EMCI, and LMCI participants with of the ADNI study.
+4. Download the 1,255 results as a `.csv`.
+5. Inner join the two files based on the Subject ID column to get observations of 36 unique participants to use as the holdout set.
+6. Save this merged file as `holdout.csv` in the `processed_data` directory.

 ## Code Replication

 Once the data files have been placed in the `ADNI_data` and `CNN` directories, run the following scripts with the working directory set at the top level of the repo.